nbrown02/BufferFeverChart/README.md

 - Assumes each child item carries equal weight; there's no adjustment for item size, complexity, or effort.
 - Outliers in story cycle times can skew the 85th percentile and inflate buffer sizes unless manually adjusted.
 - Forecasting assumes a constant throughput rate and does not account for planned pauses, dependencies, or resource shifts.
-- Power BI doesn't allow for the background RAG mapping directly in the charts, so it is a static baxkground image that may be slightly off - it as close to the scale/logic [documented here](https://tameflow.com/blog/2017-03-30/how-to-draw-buffer-fever-charts/) as possible
+- Power BI doesn't allow for the background RAG mapping directly in the charts, so it is a static background image that may be slightly off - it as close to the scale/logic [documented here](https://tameflow.com/blog/2017-03-30/how-to-draw-buffer-fever-charts/) as possible
 - This doesn't filter by team, if you have multiple teams within a Jira project you will need to modify the queries yourself to account for this

 ### Feedback